The global beauty company,

 The leading global beauty company exited the quarter with cash

-announced a quarterly dividend of 6 cents, payable on Jun 2,
+quarterly dividend of 6 cents, which is payable on Jun 3, 2013 to

 Headquartered in New York City, Avon directly sells cosmetics,

-markets globally through more than 6 million independent sales
+markets around the world through 6.2 million independent sales

-representatives and is the world's largest direct seller of
+representatives and is the world's largest direct seller.